A free Premium account on the FCL.055 website! Read here

 Cold front.

-Question 166-35 : What weather conditions are prevalent during the summer, over the north sea, approximately 300 km behind a quickly moving cold front ?
+Question 166-36 : What weather conditions are prevalent during the summer over the north sea approximately 300 km behind a quickly moving cold front ?

-.the warm sector is invariably tropical maritime air mass warm, moist and stable..visibility is generally not good but on a warm summer afternoon the air becomes less stable, the relative humidity decreases and visibility improves.
+The warm sector is invariably tropical maritime air mass warm moist and stable visibility is generally not good but on a warm summer afternoon the air becomes less stable the relative humidity decreases and visibility improvesVery poor (less than 1 km). good (greater than 10 km). very good (greater than 50 km).

-Question 166-37 : After passing at right angles through a very active cold front in the direction towards the cold air, what will you encounter at fl 50, in the northern hemisphere immediately after a marked change in temperature ?
+Question 166-38 : After passing at right angles through a very active cold front in the direction towards the cold air what will you encounter at fl 50 in the northern hemisphere immediately after a marked change in temperature ?

 A veering in the wind direction.

-.in the northern hemisphere the air flows anti clockwise around a depression.
-509.if you are flying through the cold front, from the warm sector to the cold sector at right angles, the wind which was previously from the left of your nose becomes from the right of your nose. that means the wind direction has increased in heading, so that is veering.
+In the northern hemisphere the air flows anti clockwise around a depression 509if you are flying through the cold front from the warm sector to the cold sector at right angles the wind which was previously from the left of your nose becomes from the right of your nose that means the wind direction has increased in heading so that is veeringA backing in the wind direction. an increase in tailwind. a decrease in tailwind.

-Question 166-39 : Which cross section of air mass and cloud presentation is applicable to the straight line a b.
-259 ?
+Question 166-40 : Which cross section of air mass and cloud presentation is applicable to the straight line a b 259 ?

-.n°1 cold front and n°4 warm front are out. line a b is an occlusion...n°3 is a warm occlusion and n°2 a cold occlusion...cold front rides up and over the warm front.
-512.if the line of the occlusion was approximately along the same line as the warm front, then we have a warm occlusion n°3.
+N°1 cold front and n°4 warm front are out line a b is an occlusionn°3 is a warm occlusion and n°2 a cold occlusioncold front rides up and over the warm front 512if the line of the occlusion was approximately along the same line as the warm front then we have a warm occlusion n°3 N°1 n°2 n°4

 ~